drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 ### A Canvas To Learn

-The second point is something I strongly believe in and at times can cause controversy amongst designers.
+My second point is something I strongly believe in and at times can cause controversy amongst designers.
 A good friend of mine, Mig, sums up what I strongly believe:

 > "Understanding our tools means designers should code." [(Source)](http://mig.io/thinks/#designers-should-code)